-The county's overall debt and pension liabilities are moderate, estimated at 18% of personal income.
-Debt is primarily in the form of overlapping debt (\$10 billion), with net direct debt of \$1.2 billion.
+The county's overall debt and pension liabilities are on the high end of the moderate range, estimated at 18% of personal income.
+Debt is primarily in the form of overlapping debt (\$10.7 billion), with net direct debt of about \$1.6 billion.

-The county offers five pension plans through CalPERS.
-The county's ratio of assets to pension liabilities based on a Fitch adjustment to a 6% return assumption is 58%, for an adjusted net pension liability of \$5 billion (5.6% of personal income).
-The county's OPEB liability is negligible at just \$9 million.
+The county offers five pension plans through CalPERS and the adjusted pension liabilities represent about 30% of the total long-term liability burden.
+The county reported a net pension liability of \$3.3 billion at June 30, 2017 (a funded ratio of about 70%, assuming a 7.15% discount rate).
+Using a 6% discount rate results in a Fitch-adjusted net pension liability of \$5.3 billion (5.5% of personal income) with assets-to-liabilities ratio of 59%.
+The county's net OPEB liability is negligible at just \$15 million.